HandanYU/HandanYU.GitHub.io/_posts/2022-01-06-loss-function.md

 - used in Preceptron
 - $$L(Y,\hat{Y})$$ = 1, if \|$$Y-\hat{Y}$$\| $$\geq T.$$ else 0
 - non-convex function
+  - there is no guarantee that gradient-based optimization will be effective
+- the loss is discontinuous
+  - the derivatives are useless, since the partial derivative with respect to any parameter is 0 everywhere.

 <a name="Binary cross entropy / log Loss"/>